 Damage report form

-You’ll be sent a damage report form if the Highways Agency believes you have a valid claim.
+You’ll be sent a damage report form if Highways England believes you have a valid claim.
 Fill it in and provide:

 - copies of estimates or invoices for repairs to your vehicle